tdongsi/tdongsi.github.io/source/_posts/SQL/2016-08-17-analytic-functions-in-mysql.markdown

 There are [work-around](http://guilhembichot.blogspot.fr/2013/11/with-recursive-and-mysql.html) for MySQL's lack of CTE, but the easiest way is probably to revert back to using nested subqueries.

 Personally, lack of `WITH` clause support in MySQL is my greatest hindrance as I often ended up writing queries using `WITH` clauses as first draft before rewriting those queries using nested subqueries.
-This might look really clumsy in SQL interviews even though writing SQL codes with CTE instead of subqueries is the recommended practice.
+This might appear clumsy in SQL interviews even though writing SQL codes with CTE instead of subqueries is the recommended practice for maintainable code.

-### Analytical functions
+### Analytic functions

-Another regrettable hindrance when working in MySQL is its lack of analytical functions such as `ROW_NUMBER`, `RANK` and `DENSE_RANK`.
+Another regrettable hindrance when working in MySQL is its lack of analytic functions such as `ROW_NUMBER`, `RANK` and `DENSE_RANK`.
-Those [analytical functions](https://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/SQLReferenceManual/Functions/Analytic/AnalyticFunctions.htm) are supported in Vertica.
+Those [analytic functions](https://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/SQLReferenceManual/Functions/Analytic/AnalyticFunctions.htm) are supported in Vertica.
 The difference between these three functions can be a bit subtle, and would be best described in the following example:

 ``` sql Example of ROW_NUMBER, RANK, and DENSE_RANK functions